DPI-WE/ruby-data-structures-algorithms-first-unique-character-in-string/content.md

 - returns the index of this character
 - returns -1 if every character repeats

-Example: Given the string "discovery", the first non-repeating character is "d", and its index is 0.

 ## Understand the Problem
 Let's warm up by understanding how to approach identifying unique characters.